kevindinh24/WellMate/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For technical support or questions:
-- Email: wellmate@drexel.edu
-- Create an issue in the repository

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Firebase for backend services
-- Material Design for UI components
-- The WellMate development team

----

 <div align="center">
   <p>Made with ❤️ by the WellMate Team</p>